 Health & Safety

-The Departmental Safety Committee acts as the channel of communication between all members of the Department and the Safety Coordinator who, as far as is reasonably practicable, will deal with the problems raised.
+The Departmental Safety Committee reports to the Board of Studies and acts as the channel of communication between all members of the Deparment and the DSC who, as far as is reasonably practicable, will deal with the problems raised.
 Members of the committee act as representatives of the academic, technical and secretarial staff and postdoctoral and postgraduate research workers in the Department.
-The committee also assists the Safety Coordinator in the detailed formulation, implementation and continued development of safety policy.
-(See Appendix A for membership).
+The committee also assists the DSC in the detailed formulation, implementation and continued development of safety policy.
+(See Appendix A of the Departmental Health & Safety Policy for membership).

 As is clearly laid out in the University's Health and Safety Policy statement, Health and Safety is the responsibility of everyone in the workplace:

 All staff in a managerial or supervisory capacity are responsible for managing the health and safety of those they supervise.

 - taking reasonable care for their own health and safety and that of others;

 - familiarising themselves with and following health and safety procedures and instructions;

 - not misusing anything provided for health and safety;

 - reporting all accidents, incidents and hazards and suggesting improvements;